DDorch/codium-devcontainer/README.md

   - CI workflow: [.github/workflows/release.yml](.github/workflows/release.yml)

 ## License
-This project is licensed under the WTFPL (Do What The Fuck You Want To Public License), Version 2.
+This project is licensed under the MIT License.

 See [LICENSE](LICENSE) for the full text.